Treworgey's History

 In the decades since they first arrived in 1977, Linda and Bevis have turned Treworgey and Coombe's derelict but beautiful stone buildings into the cottages you see and stay in today, taking great care to protect the local vernacular of the buildings and to keep their original character.

-Our three children grew up here, clambering around the building sites and 'helping' the team as they work.. a tradition that Holly and Andy's children continue now.
+Their three children grew up here, clambering around the building sites and 'helping' the team as they work.. a tradition that their daughter Holly and her husband Andy's children continue now.

-Our daughter Jo and her husband Alec lived and worked with us at Treworgey for 5 years before moving to Alec's family home in Scotland.
-Our other daughter Holly and her husband Andy moved back from London and took up the mantle in 2013.
+Their daughter Jo and her husband Alec lived and worked with them at Treworgey for 5 years before moving to Alec's family home in Scotland.
+Holly and Andy moved back from London and took up the mantle in 2013.

 In 2021, the family bought Leyland, a run-down farmhouse that adjoins Treworgey farm by a field.
-Old age and ill health had prevented the previous owner from keeping up the lovey house and gardens, but with careful work we uncovered a beautiful house from the mass of climbing plants, that was originally restored in the 70s by our friends the Haliday family.
+Old age and ill health had prevented the previous owner from keeping up the lovely house and gardens, but with careful work the Wrights and Kytes uncovered a beautiful house from the mass of climbing plants, that was originally restored in the 70s by their friends the Haliday family.
 They had also laid the foundations for beautiful rambling gardens that Linda has brought back to life.